lyiriyah/simplemacros/README.md

 # simplemacros
 A simple Linux macro program written in python.
 Requires python-evdev.
+This will fully take over your keyboard.

 Disclaimer: This program makes no attempt to protect you from yourself or others entering malicious expressions into the config file.
 It may seem insecure but if people can change the config file on your computer you have more pressing security issues to worry about.